Developer Guide

 tag delete st/1

-is deleted from the sales tag list.
+Expected: The first sales tagmusicis deleted from the sales tag list.
 The contact tag list should remain sorted in alphabetical order.
-In addition, all sales that were previously tagged withmusic
+In addition, all sales that were previously tagged withmusicwill no longer be associated to this tag. -

 Test case: Enter